New Jersey Conscientious Employee Protection Act

 Dedicated employment attorneys from Console Mattiacci Law, LLC brought the first successful lawsuit for a claim under the Conscientious Employee Protection Act ever.
 In 2013, Console Mattiacci Law, LLC won a $1.678 million unanimous jury verdict for a whistleblower under the New Jersey CEPA law.
 We believe our experience makes us uniquely positioned to obtain significant results for workers who believe they are being, or have been, retaliated against for blowing the whistle.

 Our attorneys have been recognized in our field for our dedication to our clients and our skill at representing them.
 If you believe that illegal activity or conduct against public policy is occurring at your workplace, it is important you speak with an attorney as soon as possible so that you fully understand your rights.
 Arrange for a consultation with a New Jersey CEPA lawyer today by calling 215-545-7676.
+Results may vary depending on your particular facts and legal circumstances.

-We have an office in Moorestown, New Jersey and represent people throughout the state, including Burlington County, Camden County, Gloucester County, Atlantic County, Ocean County and the Trenton area.
+We have an office in Moorestown, New Jersey, and represent people throughout the state, including Burlington County, Camden County, Gloucester County, Atlantic County, Ocean County, and the Trenton area.

 Review My Case